gesoges0/descriptions-video-maker/README.md

-# Descriptions Video as Code
+# Descriptions Video Maker
+This is "Video as Code" Project.

 ## usage
 ### Make Project File